dustinpfister/blog_posts/_posts/threejs-examples-tree-sphere.md

 ### 1.1 - Version Numbers matter with three.js

 When I wrote this post, and tested out the code examples here I was using r127 of three.js.
+Changes are made to three.js all the time that often end up making code examples on the open web break, more so than usual compares to many other javaScript libraries where development moves a little slower.

 ### 1.2 - Groups and the Object3d class